 I prefer to not do any liposuction on full abdominoplasties because of concerns I have for preservation of the blood supply.
 Although other plastic surgeons routinely combine the two, I feel the potential risks are too great.
 Doing the liposuction first and the abdominoplasty at a later date is safer.

-Recovery varies with the type of abdominoplasty done.
+Recovery varies with the type of abdominoplasty done and individual factors.
 If only a belt lipectomy is done, then an abdominal binder is placed moderate activity may be resumed after the drain or drains are removed in about three days.
 If a mini-abdominoplasty is done, an abdominal binder is placed and activity is limited for one week.
 Activity is slowly begun after two weeks, slowly progressing to normal by six weeks.
 If a full abdominoplasty is done, activity is restricted for two weeks.
 A pain pump is used and the catheters are removed after three days.
 Drains are removed after one week and sutures after two weeks.
 Activity resumes guardedly after three weeks and progresses to normal by six weeks.
 It is usually not possible to return to work before two weeks and may take as long as six weeks for jobs requiring high levels of activity.